In the guide

 For more information please see 'The welfare of animals during transport'.

 If in any doubt about fitness to travel, always consult a veterinary surgeon.

 Note: there is no obligation for a slaughterhouse to accept casualty animals; always check with the slaughterhouse prior to transporting any animal.Back to top

 The Food Safety and Hygiene (England) Regulations 2013 and Regulation (EC) No 852/2004 on the hygiene of foodstuffs require the following documentation to be held.

 Food chain information declaration

-You must confirm your intention to send a live casualty animal to a slaughterhouse prior to transporting it; this is to ensure that the slaughterhouse operator will accept the animal and that an official veterinarian (OV) will be available to carry out a post-mortem examination.
+You must confirm with the slaughterhouse operator your intention to send them a live casualty animal prior to transporting it; this is to ensure that the slaughterhouse operator will accept the animal and that an official veterinarian (OV) will be available to carry out the relevant ante-mortem and post-mortem examinations.
 The food chain information declaration must be handed to the OV on arrival at the slaughterhouse.

 See 'Food chain information' for more information.
 The slaughterhouse operator may also be able to help.

 Animals slaughtered outside a licensed slaughterhouse will only be eligible for human consumption if they were otherwise healthy animals that have suffered an accident and are unable to be transported live to a slaughterhouse for welfare reasons.
 Such animals must be examined by a veterinary surgeon ante-mortem and must then be accompanied by an emergency slaughter declaration completed by the animal owner (or their agent) and the veterinary surgeon that examined the animal subject to emergency slaughter.